WHAT’S ON – JULY 2026

 > Women & Wine: Kate Muir explores the science and how changing our drinking habits can bring new joy.

-This nationwide citizen science survey, run by Butterfly Conservation, was launched in 2010 and has become the world’s biggest survey of butterflies.
+This nationwide citizen science survey, run by Butterfly Conservation, was launched in 2010 and has grown into the world’s biggest survey of butterflies.

 Find out how to take part on the Big Butterfly Count website.

-The charity’s website provides details of all upcoming events and includes a guide to reducing plastic use, with tips like choosing bars of soap instead of liquid soap in plastic bottles.
+The charity’s website has details of upcoming events and includes a guide to reducing plastic use, with tips like choosing bars of soap instead of liquid soap in plastic bottles.

 Lead picture credit: Lee Jeffs on Unsplash